beyarkay/masters-thesis/src/05_results.md

 It is clear that there is no systematic bias in the model against any gestures and that the gestures for which the model performs poorly is due to the data, not some bias inherent in the model.
+Appendix
+\ref{sec:appendix-best-model-predicting-lazy} contains details about the probabilities and predictions as the word "lazy" is gestured with the glove in real time.